- Branch - Home

 The Branch strives to keep your personal data accurate and encourages you to contact us at firstname.lastname@example.org to update your information, if necessary.

-We have to provide you with a readable copy of the personal data, which we keep about you, within 40 days of receiving your written request.
-The Data Protection Act allows us to charge a fee of £10 for this service.
+We have to provide you with a readable copy of the personal data, which we keep about you, within one month of receiving your written request.
 Evidence or proof of your identity (for example, a passport, driver's licence or current bills - original or photocopy) will be required.

 It is both in our interest and yours to hold accurate data.
 If the data that we hold on you is inaccurate in any way, where appropriate, you may have the data: